Phorest works with a third-party compliance team to ensure that we fully comply with HIPAA policies and procedures.

-- Imposes civil and criminal penalties for violations of patients' privacy rights, where violators must be held accountable.
+- Imposes civil and criminal penalties for violating patients' privacy rights, where violators must be held accountable.

-For patients, this means being able to make informed decisions based on how personal health information is used when seeking care.
+For patients, this means making informed decisions based on how personal health information is used when seeking care.
 Specifically:

-- Enables patients to understand how their information is used.
+- It enables patients to understand how their information is used.